christyc2/audio-transcribe/documentation.md

 Tech stack:
 - FastAPI backend
 - React/Vite/Tailwindcss frontend
+- Asynchronous task scheduling with Celery and Redis

 System Architecture (what is this?)
 - [how the frontend talks to the backend -- frontend uses Axios instance to make HTTP requests to backend]